amd/ZenDNN-pytorch-plugin/README.md

 ### ZenDNN Integration Code
 ZenDNN is integrated into plugin using CPP code which interfaces ATen API to ZenDNN's API.
 This code exports torch compatible API similar to ATen IR of PyTorch.
 The exported API is made avaiable for usage from python code using PYBIND11 library.
 PYBIND11 is a header only library.
 Integration code is linked and compiled into plugin using CppExtension provided by PyTorch.

-Following ops are integrated as of now
+The following ops are integrated as of now:
 - Embedding bag op

 ### Optimize Function